Hoyt-Barnum House: Architecture

 The large central chimney stack is made of field stone, laid up with only clay, animal hair, and straw.
 The house is braced timber frame construction or post and beam.
 As was the case with most homes in New England in this era, mortar was not a suitable construction material owing to a shortage of lime (material).
 The foundation is of field stone.
 The west room of the house is plastered.
 The east room has an exposed whitewashed frame, the hearth room walls are sheathed with wood paneling, showing the various interior finishing techniques incorporated into the house during its evolution.

 Relocation

-In November of 2016 it was moved from its original location at 713 Bedford Street to its new location next to the Stamford History Center where it is open for tours.
+In November 2016 it was moved from its original location at 713 Bedford Street to its new location next to the Stamford History Center where it is open for tours.
 The house was divided into sections and moved 5 miles in a procession of trucks to its new location at 1508 High Ridge Road.
 The relocation was completed at a price of $2 million.
 Following the move it is the first structure permitted to remain on the National Register of Historic Places after being dismantled, relocated, and restored.
 Notably, the house's exterior siding has been restored to a historically accurate grey after the removal of the roof revealed the color of the original siding.
 The house is now owned and maintained as a museum by the Stamford History Center.
 It was listed on the National Register of Historic Places in 1969.